Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

-Order the SDLT1 online or by phone.
+You can order the SDLT1 online or by phone.

-Send the completed SDLT1 to HMRC together with payment of any SDLT due on the transaction.
+Send the completed SDLT1 to us together with payment of any SDLT due on the transaction.
 Do not include any other correspondence with the SDLT1 return as it may delay us sending you the SDLT5 certificate.

 Each SDLT1 form and payslip has its own UTRN printed on it, so you can only use it for that transaction.

 You cannot use photocopies of the SDLT1 return for different transactions.